ShantanuR03/hirelink_old/README.md

 ## Problem Statement

 The traditional hiring process can be time-consuming and inefficient for both job applicants and recruiters.
 Applicants are often required to manually apply for multiple jobs and recruiters must sift through numerous resumes to find suitable candidates.
-It involves a lot of manual work and is often time consuming and expensive.
+It involves a lot of manual work and is often time-consuming and expensive.
 Sorting through numerous applications and resumes can be overwhelming, and sometimes candidates with the right qualifications are overlooked.
 This can lead to missed opportunities for both parties and a lack of diversity in the hiring process.